-- A process of "Localisation" was agreed with the Department of Infrastructure whereby responsibility for street cleaning, gully emptying, verge maintenance, Drumgold Street and Chester Street car parks would be transferred to the Council in 2015/16 being covered by legal agreements. - Review and response by Executive Committee to government consultation papers. - Complaints and response times are being monitored through the complaints system. - The Council has continued its membership of the Association of Public Service Excellence. - The Council continues to lead and facilitate the Douglas Community Partnership. - The Standards Committee (which is not mandatory) continues to promote, develop and maintain high standards of conduct by the Council in compliance with the constitution and legislation. - The Standards Committee has continued to review conduct in accordance with the terms of reference set out in the constitution. - The Housing Section rated Good or above on 99% of customer satisfaction surveys. - Progress against Corporate Plan targets was reviewed every six months.
+- Review and response by Executive Committee to government consultation papers. - Complaints are being monitored through the complaints system. - The Council has continued its membership of the Association of Public Service Excellence. - The Council continues to lead and facilitate the Douglas Community Partnership. - The Standards Committee (which is not mandatory) continues to promote, develop and maintain high standards of conduct by the Council in compliance with the constitution and legislation. - The Standards Committee has continued to review conduct in accordance with the terms of reference set out in the Constitution. - Independent Members are appointed to the Pensions, Standards and Housing Committees. - The Housing Section rated Good or above on 98% of customer satisfaction surveys. - Progress was monitored against Corporate Plan targets during the year. - Communicating the governance of the town is achieved through Social Media which allows public feedback. - A replacement Corporate Plan was issued at the beginning of 2017 to cover 2017-21. - Work has commenced on preparing Service Plans to support the 2017-21 Corporate Plan. - Services have been rationalised by the cessation of the operation of the Market Hall, the Horse Trams and the surrender of the Pulrose Road car park to the Department of Education and Children.

 Facilitation of policy and decision making - The decision making process is defined in the Council's Constitution.
 There is a formal scheme of delegation approved by Council.
 This means that decisions made are either delegated to the Executive Committee, another Committee or reserved to full Council.
 Minutes of Committees are sub-divided into these categories.
-There is a monthly meeting cycle that means the Executive Committee considers all matters which are delegated to it where they have been considered by another Committee.
+There is a monthly meeting cycle that means the Executive Committee considers all matters which are delegated to it where they have been considered by either the Environmental Services Committee or the Regeneration & Community Committee.
 The cycle also ensures that the full Council considers all matters which are reserved to it after they have been considered by a Committee.
 All decisions are recorded in the Council minute book, with formal minutes being available for public inspection on the Council's website and with press releases being made where appropriate.
-Chief Officer Management Team (COMT) meets regularly to consider operational management issues and, where required, determines the need for reports for Committee consideration and decision-making.
-The work of COMT is supported by the Extended Chief Officers Management Team (EXCOMT - comprising of Assistant Chief Officers as well as the Chief Officers), which meets on a monthly basis to consider management issues, including regular reports at both the strategic and operational levels.
+Chief Officer Management Team (COMT) meets regularly to consider policy and operational management issues and, where required, determines the need for reports for Committee consideration and decision-making.
+The work of COMT is supported by the Extended Chief Officers Management Team (EXCOMT - comprising of Assistant Chief Officers as well as the Chief Officers), which meets on a monthly basis to consider wider management issues, including regular reports at both the strategic and operational levels.

 Risk Management - The Council is committed to its risk management and business continuity strategies.
 This is recognised as a high priority within the Corporate Plan's Strategic Governance Objectives.
-A number of operational risk registers are now in place.
+A number of operational risk registers are in place.